joeltimothyoh/Copy-Files/README.md

         OutBuffer, PipelineVariable, and OutVariable.
 For more information, see about_CommonParameters (https:/go.microsoft.com/fwlink/?LinkID=113216).
 ```

 ## Examples

 ##### Example 1
-Runs the script within the working directory named `Copy-Files-Batch-001.ps1` in the current instance of Powershell.
+Runs the script within the working directory named `Copy-Files-Batch-001.ps1` in the current instance of PowerShell.
 ```
 .\Copy-Files-Batch-001.ps1
 ```